aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.drawing.charts/axisdisplayunit/_index.md

 ## AxisDisplayUnit class

 Provides access to the scaling options of the display units for the value axis.
+To learn more, visit the [Working with Charts](https://docs.aspose.com/words/cpp/working-with-charts/) documentation article.

 ```cpp
 class AxisDisplayUnit : public Aspose::Words::Drawing::Charts::Core::IDmlChartTitleHolder,